chuckeles/exponea-test/README.md

 bower install
 ```

 Gulp is the manager here.
-Just run `gulp` to run the server and visit `localhost:3000`.
+Just run `gulp serve` to run the server and visit `localhost:3000`.
 See the `gulpfile.js` for all Gulp tasks and their explanations.